HiagoSouz/HiagoSouz/README.md

 I am currently involved in projects with React , Flutter, JS , NodeJS and Python.

-You can follow my open-source code below or contact me to check my complete portfolio. :smiley: :ok_hand:
+You can check my open-source code below or contact me to check my complete portfolio. :smiley: :ok_hand:

 My Linkedin page: https://www.linkedin.com/in/hiagorsouza/